-• Get medical attention as soon as possible - An exam may reveal the presence of physical injury of which the victim is unaware.
+Get medical attention as soon as possible - An exam may reveal the presence of physical injury of which the victim is unaware.
 Following a sexual assault, antibiotics are typically given at the time of the exam to help prevent the victim from acquiring certain sexually transmitted diseases.
-Emergency contraceptive pills are offered to all victims at the time of the exam (if the victim presents within 120 hours) to help prevent pregnancy from occurring as a result of the rape.
-If the victim reports memory loss, loss of consciousness or other circumstances suspicious for a drug-facilitated assault, a urine test may be done if the victim presents within 96 hours.
+Emergency contraceptive pills are offered to all victims at the time of the exam (if the victim presents within victim reports memory loss, loss of consciousness or other circumstances suspicious for a drug-facilitated assault, a urine test may be done if the victim presents within 96 hours.
 Some of the commonly used "date rape" drugs, however, are only detectable in the urine for 6-8 hours after ingestion.